XXL (album)

 XXL is the second studio album by Gordon Goodwin's Big Phat Band, released on September 23, 2003.
-It includes guest performances by saxophonist Michael Brecker, vocal group Take 6, clarinetist Eddie Daniels, and singer Johnny Mathis.
+It includes guest performances by saxophonist Michael Brecker, Brian McKnight, vocal group Take 6, clarinetist Eddie Daniels, and singer Johnny Mathis.

 XXL was nominated for the Grammy Award for Best Large Jazz Ensemble Album.
 Gordon Goodwin received two more nominations, one for Best Instrumental Composition ("Hunting Wabbits") and one for Best Instrumental Arrangement Accompanying Vocalist ("Comes Love").